 The Fair Folk: Zigzagged with the Faerie King in VII and his unseen subjects.
 Some human characters are scared to death of him, while the elves are cautious of him (insisting they're "only distantly related").
 When you actually meet him - two quests require this - he seems to be a borderline case who likes playing jokes on mortals, but is more-or-less harmless.

 Fake King: Alamar is Sheltem.
 He does it again in V, but it's a bit of a subversion as "King Alamar" is obviously the Big Bad from the get-go.

 Flunky Boss: Actually it might be easier to list the Bosses that don't qualify.
 Most have at least a small mob of normal monsters helping them, and a few have dozens.

 This doesn't seem to be the case as much in X, however.
-Of the four Boss Monsters that have been seen in the Early Access open-beta version, all but one fight the party alone in a large room.
+A few bosses have minions, but many fight alone.
 Of course, the bosses in this game are tough; a monster even has a special benefit simply for being a Boss that seems to make it immune to status effects or attacks that don't damage it directly.

 Fluffy the Terrible: In VII, Queen Catherine of Erathia keeps griffin as pets; they won't hurt you unless you cause trouble around the city.
 (This leads to a rather big problem for one side quest if you take the Dark Path; it requires you to kill every griffin in both Erathia and Bracada, including them, meaning you'll have to pay a fine of 25,000 gold for Catherine - who's you're ally - to forgive you if you do; since the reward for the completing this quest is only 5,000 gold, it might be best to skip it.)